inphobia/inphobia.github.io/content/docs/mono/guts/82885t/index.md

 - pro
   - can be powered via either pcie or the molex connector
     - can transform a case with psu into a drive chassis
-  - makes sata 1.5gbps work with newer hba's
+  - makes sata 1.5gbps work with newer hbas
   - comes with vented full and half size bracket
   - supports wide ports on external and internal connectors
   - can even be daisy chained